davebenson/doom4-walkthrough/README.md

 The tower is big and tall - most of the level is spent ascending it.

+Notes on Combat Challenges:
+* Chiropractor: Imps are a bit scarce in convenient locations.
+There are a lot on the bridge, but you'll have to be slightly patient to lure them into Glory Kill range, and even then sometimes they'll be at the back of a platform and it's not possible to get behind them.
+There are a number in the fight outside the tower, including 4 near the entrance to the fight (and checkpoint).
+There are a few in the first big fight, and there's 4 scattered at the upper regions of the tower.
+Finally, there's some in the giant fight at the end of the level.
+* Searching High and Low: easy.
+* Overkiller: there are 3 Quad Damage Powerups: in the fight just outside the tower, in the fight in the base of the tower, and in the truncated big fight at the end of the mission.
+It is quite possible to achieve this in any of those fights: as long as you use the powerup you'll probably be fine.
+I recommend Plasma Gun/Heat Blast for bulk killing.

 ## Mission 5: Fight: Intro to Level, and Revenants

 You start on a useless platform, and have to jump left to get to the Maintenance Hangar that VEGA alludes to.